Why is Belarus amassing troops along its border with Ukraine?

 It cited intelligence to accuse Belarus of “concentrating a significant number of personnel, including Special Operations Forces, weapons and military equipment” in the Gomel region near Ukraine’s northern border “under the guise of exercises”.

-“We warn Belarusian officials not to make tragic mistakes for their country under Moscow’s pressure, and we urge its armed forces to cease unfriendly actions and withdraw forces away from Ukraine’s state border to a distance greater than the firing range of Belarus’ systems,” the Foreign Ministry said in its statement.
+“We warn Belarusian officials not to make tragic mistakes for their country under Moscow’s pressure, and we urge its armed forces to cease unfriendly actions and withdraw forces away from Ukraine’s state border to a distance greater than the firing range of Belarus’s systems,” the Foreign Ministry said in its statement.

 Ukraine said Belarusian troops, as well as mercenaries from the Russian Wagner Group, had lined up near the border.
 The two countries share a 1,084km (674-mile) long border.